 CPCU® 500 Exam Questions

-CPCU® 500 Sample Exam Questions – Part A
+CPCU® 500 Sample Exam Questions (First Sample Question)

 For more concept questions, download our free CPCU® 500 practice exam.

-CPCU® 500 Sample Exam Questions – Part B
+CPCU® 500 Sample Exam Questions (Second Sample Question)

 A case question will give you a scenario like the one seen above; you will be required to select the correct answer based on the given scenario.
 For a scenario question, you must fully understand what is being asked in this scenario and fully understand how to apply the information you have learned from studying.

 In this example, you are given a lot of information, some of which is useful to the scenario and some of which is only there to confuse you.
-In this case you must know “what is insurance to value”, “what are the insurance to value requirement for David to receive full coverage”, “which property value, current value or value at the policy purchase date, is used in determining insurance to value” and “how to determine amount payable in a claim”.
+In this case, you must know:

 These questions are tricky and will require a LOT of critical thinking and question analysis.
 For more case questions, download our free CPCU® 500 practice exam.